gcallah/Rationalism/sorcery/Sorcery.md

 Gene Callahan

-"Midnight on a carousel ride
-Reaching for that gold ring
-Down inside
-Never could reach it
-Just slips away
-When I try"

 It may seem bizarre to analyze any current world events as involving sorcery: surely, sorcery is something that was never real, and attempts at sorcery disappeared hundreds of years ago.